How to stop OCD thoughts though Mindfulness Therapy

 The fourth factor that’s closely related to reactive identification is general reactivity to those unpleasant emotionally charged thoughts.
 As I mentioned earlier we tend to try to escape or avoid unpleasant experiences, including thoughts.
 We try to avoid them or we react with self-hatred, aversion or extreme dislike for those thoughts, which is understandable because they cause so much pain for us.
 But unfortunately reactivity simply feeds the problem.

 So avoidance and aversion are big problems with OCD thoughts and we have to overcome both.
 And again, we do this by actually developing more mindful conscious awareness around those thoughts.
 We learn to meditate on the thoughts.
 Many people find this very strange indeed.
-But this is from my experience; this is what I find to be effective.
+But this is from my experience what I find to be effective.
 When people start changing their relationship to the thoughts from one of avoidance and aversion to one of meditating on those thoughts, bringing consciousness to those thoughts and actually bringing a quality of compassion and friendliness or openness to those thoughts, then change starts to happen quite quickly.

 So that’s part of the the Mindfulness Therapy that I teach for OCD but another part is really quite interesting and not familiar to most people.
 But again, something I have discovered over the years of working with anxiety disorders like OCD is working with the imagery of those intrusive thoughts.